imarinfr/opi-all/INSTALL.md

 ---
-title: "OPI Server 3.0 Installation"
+title: "OPI-JOVP Installation"
 output:
   html_document:
     toc: true
     number_sections: true
 ---

+`UNDER CONSTRUCTION Tue  2 Jul 2024 14:02:09 AWST`

-# OPI Server 3.0
+# OPI-JOVP

 Created by Iv&aacute;n Mar&iacute;n-Franch and Andrew Turpin commencing October 2022.

-This is a complete re-write of the <a href="https://perimetry.org/opi">Open Perimetry Interface</a> middleware (or "OPI server") and some associated changes to the <a href="https://cran.r-project.org/web/packages/OPI/index.html">OPI R package</a> to allow for use on screen-based devices such as phones, VR headsets, and monitors.
+This is new middleware (or "OPI server") for the <a href="https://opi.lei.org.au">Open Perimetry Interface</a> that allows the <a href="https://cran.r-project.org/web/packages/OPI/index.html">OPI R package</a> to use screen-based devices such as phones,
+VR headsets, and monitors.
 In attempt to be device independent for screen-based perimeters, it makes use of the
 <a href = "https://github.com/imarinfr/jovp">JOVP</a> written by Iv&aacute;n Mar&iacute;n-Franch which in turn
-is built upon the Vulkan platform.
+is built upon the <a href="https://www.vulkan.org">Vulkan</a> platform.

-# Basic installation

-1. Install Java Runtime (JRE) 19
-2. Install JavaFX API version 19
-3. Execute run_opi_monitor.bat

 # Test installation
 1. Make sure you have the OPI R package installed (v3.0 or higher)